MirAbbasHussain/freshersbatch-oct16/README.txt

-this is my html assignment folder and i like fruits. abc xyz
+this is my html assignment folder abc xyz